Hanif Rahbari Headshot

 3 Credits

-The goal of this course is to provide the students with an understanding of the concepts and principles of wireless communications and networks along with their vulnerabilities and security protocols.
-In addition, the students will gain practical experience via a series of attack/defense lab activities, a literature review on a selected topic, and a hands-on software-defined radio project to explore mechanisms for analyzing and/or securing modern wireless networks.
+The goal of this course is to provide the students with an understanding of wireless communication concepts and principles of wireless networks along with their vulnerabilities and security protocols.
+In addition, the students will gain practical experience via a series of wireless system administration and attack/defense lab activities, and a software-defined radio project to explore mechanisms for analyzing and/or securing modern wireless networks.
 The course begins with a primer on wireless security concepts from a physical-layer perspective.
-It then covers various generations of security protocols for IEEE 802.11 (Wi-Fi) systems, security of cellular networks, security of wireless protocols for Internet-of-Things (IoT), security of connected vehicles communications, and other selected trending topics.
+It then covers and discusses various generations of security protocols for IEEE 802.11 (Wi-Fi) systems, security of cellular networks, security of wireless protocols for Internet-of-Things (IoT), and other selected trending topics (e.g., connected vehicles security).

 In the News